 We decided to take the chairlift town as round trip from the village it had been a 24km walk up and down Mt Kosciuszko and we were rather weary.

 We had a beautiful blue sky day and the scenery was stunning.
-Such a beautiful walk and so peaceful if you could ignore the many others seek serenity!
+Such a beautiful walk and so peaceful if you could ignore the many others seek serenity.

 In hindsight, another nice option for the Mount Kosciuszko walk would have been to take the Merritts Traverse vs the Meadows walk.
-The more full on option is to hop in the car and start the walk at Charlotte’s Pass.
+The more full-on option is to hop in the car and start the walk at Charlotte’s Pass.

 We did a packed lunch which was perfect.
 The only place to eat is the restaurant at the top of the chairlift.
 Which was nice (see the highest section) but I’m sure would have been busy and is a bit slow.
 Much nicer to stop and sit on the trail and eat and watch the world go by.

-If you then head to the very nice Eagles Nest restaurant you can enjoy the highest coffee in Australia, the highest beer, the highest scones – anything you can consume can be posted on facebook as the highest of its kind in Australia.
+If you then head to the very nice Eagles Nest restaurant you can enjoy the highest coffee in Australia, the highest beer, the highest scones – anything you can consume can be posted on Facebook as the highest of its kind in Australia.

-Mt Kosciuszko Restaurants
+3. Enjoy some Mt Kosciuszko Restaurants

 Mt Kosciuszko Accommodation

 Thredbo Village is the main place to stay for the Mount Kosciuszko walk and it is very cute.
 Loads of lovely chalets and a nice little main square and road.

-However, if you definitely want to stay in a hotel there are some absolutely fine options – they just aren’t boutique.
-Imagine more that typical ski accommodation set up of the light wood and tiled floors and you will get what I mean!
+However, if you definitely want to stay in a hotel there are some absolutely fine options – they just aren’t boutique hotels.
+Imagine more your typical ski accommodation set up of the light wood and tiled floors and you will get what I mean.

 The best options that are in Thredbo Village so have good access are:

 Make it a road trip!
 It is the best way to get around and see stuff.
 We started from Sydney and headed South.
-We had a lovely lunch in Mittagong – The Glass Café – where I had a very tasty hamburger and a chocolate milkshake (going to burn all those calories climbing the next day)!.
+We had a lovely lunch in Mittagong – The Glass Café – where I had a very tasty hamburger and a chocolate milkshake (going to burn all those calories climbing the next day).

 On the way back we headed into Bungendore and enjoyed a great lunch at Gunnadoo pies.
 What a fantastic name for a pie shop!
 And the pies were outstanding.